fsalcedo55/study-notes/podcasts/ConTejas/notes.md

-# How do computers actually work? - ConTejas Podcast
+# How do computers actually work?

-- Everything is a stack: Layers on layers
+- ## Everything is a stack: Layers on layers
   - Physics for a long time was atom smallest thing. indivisible but then we found we could split the atom and there are subatomic particles.
   - Atoms have nucleus
   - Everything from nature to computers is layered
-- The Lowest Layer: Subatomic Particles
+- ## The Lowest Layer: Subatomic Particles
   - What is Electricity?
 It’s the movement of electrons (subatomic particles, negative charged) to positive charge or less negative charge.
   - Things move from negative to positive
   - Inside an atom there is an electron which is sort of the radius.
 Inside the nucleus there are protons and neutrons.
 Electrons are negative charged, protons are positive charged and neutrons are neutrally charged.
   - In an atom itself there is tension between electrons and protons.
-- Types of Current: AC and DC (Alternating and Direct Current)
+- ## Types of Current: AC and DC (Alternating and Direct Current)
   - AC doesn’t flow in one direction.
 It can flow forward and backward.
 The flow is not stable.
 Because of this it is great for distributing power.
 It’s used in cities.
 Electric grids are built with AC by way of power plants to the houses and internet providers, etc.
   - AC is bad for devices because it is not stable.
 DC it is stable and it is used for devices.
 Current is converted from AC to DC inside of your devices.
   - AC makes it to the wall of your house and a converter takes it to DC.
 AC becomes DC and that gives power to things.
-- How Datacenters Use Electricity
+- ## How Datacenters Use Electricity
   - Datacenters use UPS (Uninterruptable Power Supply)
-- The Next Layer: Hardware
+- ## The Next Layer: Hardware
   - Everything that can be considered a computer has a motherboard which contain circuits that connect things to other things like RAM and CPU.
 They’re electrical pathways.
-- The Next Layer: Firmware
+- ## The Next Layer: Firmware
   - It’s not hardware or software, it’s in between.
 The firmware in the motherboard contains logic and small programs that do interesting things like diagnostics: Is the CPU okay?
 Are the pins connected?
 Is the RAM correctly placed?
 Do we have working memory?
   - From there, the firmware starts the BIOS which says okay we’re ready for business.
   - The boot loader loads the operating system.
-- The Next Layer: OS Kernel
+- ## The Next Layer: OS Kernel
   - The operating system has something called a kernel that orchestrates the hardware from then on.
   - If you’ve ever tried to delete certain files in your computer and it won’t let you, that’s the kernel preventing you.
   - Operating systems are divided into two zones, kernel space and user space.
   - Kernel space is reserved for the thing orchestrating your hardware.
   - It’s dangerous to play in the kernel because it could destroy your computer.
   - The Kernal is also responsible for network stuff like TCP.
-- Diving Deeper: Motherboard
+- ## Diving Deeper: Motherboard
   ![Untitled](https://prod-files-secure.s3.us-west-2.amazonaws.com/b2b14ef8-ba77-4b16-ac4b-af7e8c1c8cdf/907565fa-7a52-4119-9c5c-c7d73af666ce/Untitled.png)
   - The motherboard does orchestration of components with chip sets.
   - A silicon chip is a micro chip that contains billions of transistors.